Star light, Star bright: How Does Light Intensity Change with Distance?

 Some things to keep in mind when you design your setup:

 - The light sensor on the phone needs to be at the same height as the light source.
-Look back at step 1.a. if you need help finding the exact location of the light sensor.
-In the setup shown in Figure 6, this is done by placing the bulb on a ball of clay.
+In the setup shown in Figure 5, this is done by placing the bulb on a ball of clay.

 - Place the measuring tape in a way that you can easily read the distance between the light source and the light sensor.